 It can be difficult to see your child dealing with harassment or name-calling as a parent.
 And, while you may want to intervene, it’s best to teach your child about bullying prevention.
 Here are some ways you can teach your kids to minimize conflict:

 - Exhibit the Right Behavior – The first step in helping your child deal with conflict is being a good role model yourself!
 Instead of failing to communicate effectively, make sure you’re doing everything to maintain a balanced perspective.

-- Talk about Feelings – Many kids may not have the tools to express how they feel, which can lead to outbursts and bullying.
+- Talk About Feelings – Many kids may not have the tools to express how they feel, leading to outbursts and bullying.
 By sitting down and talking with your child, they may become better at expressing themselves.
 Getting to know how your child feels can help to avert potential conflicts.

 Showing your children how to communicate effectively is a good place to begin with bullying.
 Once you have this solid foundation, you can help your children come up with solutions.
 You may even want to share your strategies with other parents on FamilyApp.

 - Consider the Solutions – It may seem easy enough to tell your child what to do.
 However, this won’t help them avoid conflicts in the future.
 Instead, come up with ways your child can resolve conflict on their own.
 If they’re invested in the solution, it will be easier for them to implement it.

 - Encourage Emotional Control – It’s essential that your child feels comfortable enough to tell you how they really feel.
 But getting angry or upset in situations of conflict won’t help them deal with others.
 Instead of overdoing it, encourage them to be aware of their emotions, exercise empathy, and listen.